• Skip to primary navigation

 Serve

 Spoon the bruschetta on top of the toasted bread.
 If desired, add a thin slice of mozzarella cheese to the top.
-Serve as an appetizer to your favorite Italian dishes like this pesto pasta, spaghetti and homemade meatballs, or pasta primavera.
+Serve as an appetizer to your favorite Italian dishes like this beef lasagna, pesto pasta, stuffed shells, spaghetti and homemade meatballs, or pasta primavera.

 14 pieces of bread topped with tomato bruschetta on a board for serving